Changissnz/psycho_chemical_engineering/README.md

 # Introduction
 Once upon a time, there was a genius that invented the term "social engineering".
 This term "social engineering" really revolutionized my thinking.
-Before I heard this term, I thought the field of engineering was, you know, very scientifically and logically verified, and that the products yielded from serious engineering projects was stable and long-lasting.
+Before I heard this term, I thought the field of engineering was, you know, very scientifically and logically verified, and that the products yielded from serious engineering projects were stable and long-lasting.
 I thought I had standards.
 But when the word of the genius came to me to enable me to discover social engineering, I finally mustered the courage to admit that I was wrong.
 Engineering Qengineering Rengineering Pengineering, and the list goes on and on.
 Ever since I heard the word of the genius, I have seen such... different engineering standards.
 Engineering as a means to deceive and destroy.
 Engineering as a means to guarantee an output, usually with dramatic losses and gains for the receiving ends.
 Engineering as a control system.